-20 Controlling party
+23 Controlling party

-The smallest and largest group in which the results are consolidated in are the Company's ultimate parent and controlling entity, JLEN Environmental Assets Group (UK) Limited, a company incorporated in Guernsey, Channel Islands, with a registered address of Sarnia House, Le Truchot, St. Peter Port, Guernsey, GY1 4NA.
+The company's ultimate parent and controlling entity, JLEN Environmental Assets Group (UK) Limited, a company incorporated in Guernsey, Channel Islands, with a registered address of Sarnia House, Le Truchot, St. Peter Port, Guernsey, GY1 4NA.
+This is the smallest and largest group in which its accounts are consolidated.